alexsayg07/alexsayg07/README.md

 - 👋 Hi, I’m @alexsayg07
 - 👀 I’m interested in data engineering and software development.
-I had a hard time choosing a major, so I have a hard time choosing a career.
+Here, you can find my applications of machine learning as well as a couple web apps in development.
 - 🌱 I’m currently learning full stack development to deploy MVP for my future startup.
 - 💞️ I’m looking to collaborate on any passion projects, deep learning projects, and research for model development.
 - 📫 How to reach me: alexsa.yg07 @ Geemayoll.com (I don't want spam)